Cham0i/Netacad/README.md

 - The amount of data being sent and received over the connection
 - The types of data being transmitted
 - The *latency* (or the amount of time it takes for data to travel) created by the number of network devices encountered between source and destination

+Goodput is almost like throughput, except it excludes useless traffic overhead.
+It's essentially only the usefull data going to your interface.

 ### Types of Networks